Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Introduction

-It is well known that the system \eqref{sys_x}--\eqref{maxH} is the necessary condition for finite-horizon control problems \cite{ppp}.
+It is well known that the relations \eqref{sys_x}--\eqref{maxH} are necessary conditions for finite-horizon control problems \cite{ppp}.
 For infinite-horizon control problems, the Pontryagin Maximum Principle was proved in the pioneering paper~\cite{Halkin} in the case of the finite optimality criterion (the optimality on each finite interval of the corresponding problem with fixed ends).
-In this sense, each optimal process as an extension of optimal processes for the finite horizon problems, admits the extension of necessary conditions from each finite interval to $\mathbb{R}_+$.
+In this sense, each optimal process as an extension of optimal processes for the finite horizon problems admits the extension of \eqref{sys_x}-\eqref{maxH} from each finite interval to $\mathbb{R}_+$.
 By passing to the limit, one obtains the necessary conditions on the whole $\mathbb{R}_+$, system \eqref{sys_x}--\eqref{maxH} and the usual transversality condition at zero.

 Naturally, on the one hand, this proof does not require any supplementary information on system~\eqref{sys_x}--\eqref{maxH} at infinity; on the other hand, nor is any such knowledge gained.
 In particular, this system of necessary relations lacks one more boundary condition on the co-state arc, which corresponds to the transversality condition at the right end.
-In fact, without a such condition, relations \eqref{sys_x}--\eqref{maxH} only serve to point towards the variety of their solutions without offering a tool to choose any one among them.
+In fact, without such a condition, relations \eqref{sys_x}--\eqref{maxH} only serve to point towards the variety of their solutions without offering a tool to choose one from among them.